yuchenlin/rebiber/README.md

 ## Changelogs

+- **2021.09.06** We fixed a few minor bugs and added features such as sorting and urls to arXiv (if the paper is not in any conferences).
+We also updated the acl bib and json to the latest version.

 - **2021.05.30**
 We build a [beta version](https://rebiber.herokuapp.com/) of our **web app for Rebiber**; add new conferences to our dataset; fix a few minor bugs.
 - **2021.02.08**